T145/black-mirror/README.md

 Defines the logic behind why a host is permitted or blocked.
 It has been written to reflect common ideologies across the blacklisting community and those specific to this project.

-Some views may not be shared by the authors, which is why it speaks from the `Black Mirror` person.
+Complete author bias reflection is not intended, which is why it speaks from the `Black Mirror` person.
-Free thought exchange is encouraged, so feel free to open discussions about any points.
+Free thought exchange is encouraged, so feel free to open discussions about any points!

 ## 📋 Attributes